TheBeastCoding/HackathonClubProject/README.md

 Future Plans:
 - Update database to include club tags for identifying clubs of interest easier.
 - Implement more advanced searching on club and event screen.
-- Add ability to add or drop club.
+- Add ability to add or drop tags.
+- Add/ Drop clubs
+- Change member roles.